tms-engineering/kafka-cookbook/README.md

   include extension as well).
 Will use 'server.properties' by default.
 * ``node[:kafka][:jmx_port]`` - JMX port for Kafka.

-## kafka
-The following attributes are used for the Kafka broker configuration and are divided into logical sections according to the official Kafka configuration.

-### General broker configuration attributes
 * ``node[:kafka][:broker_id]`` - The id of the broker.
 This must be set to a unique integer for each broker.
 If not set, it will default to using the machine's ip address (without the dots).